 “How could the findings of Dias and Ressler (2014) have been so positive with such low odds of success?
 Perhaps there were unreported experiments that did not agree with the theoretical claims; perhaps the experiments were run in a way that improperly inflated the success and type I error rates, which would render the statistical inferences invalid.”

 Now, the authors of this original paper did issue a reply to this criticism, but suffice to say, I am not impressed with their response.
-It essentially boils down to “well we did include *some* negative results” but it doesn’t deal with the main criticism.
-And, the same skeptic noted in a follow-up:
+It essentially boils down to “well we did include *some* negative results” but it doesn’t deal with the main criticism, as the same skeptic noted in a follow-up:

 “1) Dias & Ressler claim that they did include some negative results.
 Interpreting this claim requires understanding what counts as a “negative result”, which is always relative to the proposed theory.
 The non-significant effects reported by Dias & Ressler were not characterised by them as being “unsuccessful” but were either integrated into their theoretical ideas or were deemed irrelevant (some were controls that helped them make other arguments).
 Of course scientists have to change theories to match data, but if the data are noisy then this practice means the theory chases noise (and the findings show excess success relative to the theory).